Depression And Anxiety Are More Common Than You Think

 The number of children and adolescents that struggle with anxiety and/or depression has increased over time.
 According to a report from 2011-2012, more than 1 in 20 children and teens suffer from anxiety or depression.

-Bullying, the pervasiveness of social media, and the overwhelming demands of being a member of the “real world” are all contributing factors to the rise of depression and anxiety among children and adolescents.
+Bullying, the pervasiveness of social media, and the overwhelming demands of being a member of the “real world” are all contributing factors to the rise of these kinds of mental/emotional disorders among children and adolescents.

 Symptoms of depression and anxiety may include, but are not confined to the following: